haohuynh/DRL_Navigation/README.md

 The Udacity implementation of DQN can be found at dqn_agent.py, along with a simple neural net at model.py.

 Please look over the Navigation notebook for how the DQN Agent can be trained & evaluated.

+Also see Report.md